KrishanKantAgnihotri/KrishanKantAgnihotri/README.md

 <ul>
   <li><a href="https://github.com/KrishanKantAgnihotri/Object-Detection-Using-Yolov5">Object Detector</a> — Detects object on road very accurately and trained using Yolov5 build with the help of Pytorch</li>
+    <li><a href="https://github.com/KrishanKantAgnihotri/krishan-portfolio">Portfolio Website</a> — Web Application build in NextJS with the help of TypeScript.</li>
-  <li><a href="https://github.com/krishankantagnihotri/GenAI-Healthcare-Automation">GenAI-Based Healthcare Automation</a> — Automates document handling for healthcare using AWS Bedrock and Textract.</li>
+  <li>GenAI-Based Healthcare Automation — Automates document handling for healthcare using AWS Bedrock and Textract.</li>
-  <li><a href="https://github.com/krishankantagnihotri/NL2SQL-Charting-System">Natural Language to SQL Reporting</a> — Converts natural queries to SQL and visualizes output charts using LLMs and React.</li>
+  <li>Natural Language to SQL Reporting — Converts natural queries to SQL and visualizes output charts using LLMs and React.</li>
-  <li><a href="https://github.com/krishankantagnihotri/RAG-Document-Chatbot">RAG-Based Chatbot</a> — Retrieves contextual answers from long documents using Retrieval-Augmented Generation.</li>
+  <li>RAG-Based Chatbot — Retrieves contextual answers from long documents using Retrieval-Augmented Generation.</li>
-  <li><a href="https://github.com/krishankantagnihotri/TransAutomation">TransAutomation</a> — A translation tool for audio/video/documents using AWS Polly, Transcribe, and Translate.</li>
+  <li>TransAutomation — A translation tool for audio/video/documents using AWS Polly, Transcribe, and Translate.</li>
   <li><a href="https://github.com/krishankantagnihotri/laptop-recommendation-app">Laptop Recommendation App</a> — ML-powered laptop suggestions with live scraping and modern UI.</li>
 </ul>